Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 - Why this affects everyone, not just business owners, creators

-- A comprehensive, alphabetized glossary of algorithmic and SEO-related terms
+- A comprehensive, alphabetized glossary of algorithmic and search engine optimization (SEO) -related terms

 - A checklist to help creators, users, and developers identify and respond to algorithmic misfires